8 Things to Do in NYC During the Summer

 4. Walk the West Side Highway

 Many New Yorkers spend their free time wandering down the West Side Highway.
-Explore the piers that jut out into the Hudson River offering different activities and places to relax.
+Explore the piers that jut into the Hudson River, offering different activities and places to relax.
 My favorite spots are the Rooftop Park on Pier 57 and Little Island.

 View of Lower Manhattan from the Rooftop Park at Pier 57, New York City